nicolas2192/database_world/README.md

 ALTER USER postgres PASSWORD 'root';
 ```

-Every user should have its own database for storing user information and privileges.
+Every user/role should have its own database for storing user information and privileges.
 Create a new user and its own database running the code below.
 ```
 CREATE USER nico WITH CREATEDB LOGIN ENCRYPTED PASSWORD 'nico';
 CREATE DATABASE nico;

+CREATE ROLE test WITH LOGIN ENCRYPTED PASSWORD 'test';
+CREATE DATABASE nico;

+ALTER ROLE test CREATEDB;
 ```

 Grant privileges using the grant command